0xc1fa/wavy/packages/react-piano-roll/README.md

 # react-piano-roll

 ## Bugs

 - Selection marquee that drag outside the piano roll will make the piano roll extend and scroll
 - A small gap appear when the piano roll is scrolled all the way to the bottom
 - The color of selection marquee is too ugly
 - The onclick animation of piano keyboard is not working
 - No line between white key lane
 - Range indicator overlap piano keyboard
+- Note/selecton maquee does not follow overflow scroll (only follow when on move)
+- 0 length note should extend first instead of trimming
+- Make pianoroll lane overflow not the whole editor
+- Sometime dragging marker in velocity editor will make other marker shift to the top
+- check if the length is correct if editor staring tick not 0
+- Velocity editor
+  - Clicking on velocity editor should changed the selected note
+  - Velocity editor should modified all selected note together
+  - Or just dont show selection on velocity editor
+  - But then need to lose selected when change note
+  - Velocity editor should only change the current note in drag mode even if it have move to the range of another note

 ## TODOs